Last Updated on December 6, 2024

 When is the deadline for the rent tax return in Ireland?

 Annually, you need to report your rental income in Ireland to the tax authorities.
-The deadline for submitting both the return and payment is 31 October of the subsequent year.
+The deadline for filing Irish rental income tax return and payment is 31 October of the subsequent year.

 To ensure a smooth process, it’s recommended to initiate the preparation of your tax return in Ireland well before the deadline.